Dephney/Avian-careers-website/README.md

 # Avian-careers-website
 A careers website for Avian

-A tutorial project from Jovian facilitated by Akash.
+This is a tutorial project from Jovian facilitated by Akash, where I created a careers website for Avian.

 Tech Stack:
 -HTML,CSS, Bootstrap, mySQL, Python, Flask